charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

 point of failure to the load balancer.
 Floating a virtual IP address in front of the control plane units works in a similar manner but without any load balancing.
-If your cluster won't generate enough traffic to saturate a single control plane, but you want high availability on the control plane, multiple control planes floating a virtual IP address is a solid choice.
+If your cluster won't generate enough traffic to saturate a single control plane, but you want high availability on the control plane, multiple control plane units floating a virtual IP address is a solid choice.

 The next thought is to add multiple load balancers to add resiliency there: